-Over the last decade, WAFA has honored community-based "silent heroes" throughout the world for their low-cost sustainability solutions.
-Expanding its mission, WAFA has launched the Youth Climate Award in February 2020 to support young "climate warriors" who are working for community-based sustainable development.
+Over the last decade, WAFA has honoured community-based "silent heroes" throughout the world for their innovative grassroots solutions.
+Expanding its mission, WAFA has launched the Youth Climate Award in April 2021 to support young "climate warriors" who are working for community-based sustainable development.
 These under 25 sustainability enthusiasts are the committed future good citizens, who need to be supported, exposed and nurtured.

 WAFA is strengthening its commitment to support climate change initiatives.
-The 2020 WAFA Youth Climate Award focusses on youth under 25 from the global South who are working for sustainable development that reduces excessive use of fossil fuels.
+The 2022 WAFA Youth Climate Award focusses on youth under 25 from the global South, and other at risk regions, who are working for sustainable development that reduces excessive use of fossil fuels.
 The Award targets projects that can be shared and replicated easily across the planet.
-WAFA will promote winning projects to attract potential investors to scale them up worldwide.
+WAFA promotes winning projects to attract grants givers, investors and other resources to scale them up and replicate them worldwide.

-Due to the unprecedented exposure to the projects, the projects that could not take off in scarcity of resources will get a chance to scale and replicate.
+Due to the unprecedented exposure, the projects that could not take off in scarcity of resources will get a chance to scale and replicate.
 These sustainable solutions will help combat climate change that could otherwise adversely affect human life.
 This exposure will create awareness about the sustainable measure which can be adopted by those who are in great need.
-Eventually, WAFA award winners and aspirants will also follow it to their benefit, and this will help in spreading
+Eventually, WAFA award winners and aspirants will also follow it to their benefit, and this will help in spreading solutions.